ksgerastenok/equalizer/README.md

 # Equalizer
-This repository contains Equalizer plugin for WinAmp and QMP written in Delphi.
+This repository contains Equalizer plugin for WinAmp (19-bands) and QMP (10-bands) written in Delphi.
 This Equalizer is based on BiQuad IIR Filter.
-More information can be found in file Audio-EQ-Cookbook.txt. can
+More information can be found in file Audio-EQ-Cookbook.txt.